-Purpose: A feasibility to explore the feasibility of delivering and testing a visual arts programme within stroke examining participation in a visual arts intervention with stroke survivors receiving rehabilitation, to assess recruitment, retention and estimate change in selected psychosocial outcomes for a full-scale trial.
+Purpose: A randomised controlled feasibility trial (RCT) to explore the feasibility of delivering and testing a visual arts programme within stroke rehabilitation.

-Stroke survivors receiving in-patient rehabilitation were randomised to a a Creative Engagement Intervention (CEI) group (n=41) involving eight sessions with trained artists, or a to usual care group (n=40).
-Outcomes assessment at baseline (T1); t end ofendof intervention (T2) and three months (T3) included Stroke Impact Scale (SIS); Positive and Negative Affect Schedule (PANAS); Visual Analogue Self-Esteem Scale (VASES); General Self-efficacy Scale (GSES), Self-Efficacy for Art (SEfA).
+Methods: Stroke survivors receiving in-patient rehabilitation were randomised a Creative Engagement Intervention (CEI) group (n=41) or a usual care group (n=40).
+Recruitment, retention, preference for art participation and change in selected outcomes were evaluated at end of intervention (T2) and three month follow-up (T3).

-Recruitment rate was Results:29%.
+Recruitment rate was 29%.
 88% (n=71) of participants completed T2 and 77% (n=62) T3 assessments.
-Of eight CEI group non-completers at T2, six had no preference for art . was greatest Outcome measure completion varied between 97% and 77%.
+Of eight CEI group non-completers at T2, six had no preference for art participation.
+Outcome measure completion varied between 97% and 77%.
 Running groups at different sites was difficult because of randomisation timing.
-B T1-T2 CEI group change scores were greater and T1-T3 for SIS Emotion, PANAS and SEfA and Social Participation T1-T2.
-Effect sizes favoured the CEI group for and PANAS At T2 estimated effect sizes for SEfA and VASES (d= -0.51) favoured CEI and control groups respectively.
-At T3, but effects were small (d=0.24-0.42) estimated effect sizes for SEfA (d=0.3) and GSES (d = -0.28), favoured CEI and control groups respective
+Between T1-T2 and T2-T3 CEI group change scores were greater for Emotion, Positive and Negative Affect Schedule (PANAS) and Self-efficacy for Art (SEfA).
+Effect sizes favoured the CEI group for SEfA and PANAS at T2 and T3 and PANAS at T2 and T3 (d=0.24-0.42) .

-Delivering and testing an art programme within stroke rehabilitation is feasible but a cluster RCT would avoid difficulties convening art groups.
-F better A and
+Conclusions: Delivering and testing an art programme within stroke rehabilitation is feasible but a cluster RCT would avoid difficulties convening art groups.
+Fewer measures, and better retention strategies are required.
+Art participation may enhance art self-efficacy and affect.

 Introduction

 Stroke is the main cause of complex adult disability Annually 16 million people worldwide experience stroke1 of whom 85% experience motor, cognitive or communication impairments2.
-Stroke limit independence in activities of daily living (ADL) and restrict participation in life roles2.
-Psychosocial effects of stroke are also profound, with 28-33% of survivors experiencing post-stroke depression or anxiety3, and have a negative impact on quality of life4.
-Additionally, lowered self-esteem and confidence are also associated with limited functional status and depression5.
-Together, the physical and psychosocial effects of stroke negatively affect wellbeing and quality of life 6.within post-stroke3.
-Along with , the psychosocial impact of stroke including depression, lower optimism, self-esteem, perceived control, and social support are with poorer psychosocial and quality of life4is5 that negatively influence wellbeing6,7mood, , , s Finding ways to limit the psychosocial impact of stroke within rehabilitation is therefore vital.
+These limit independence in activities of daily living (ADL) and restrict participation in life roles2 Around 31% of survivors experience post-stroke depression within five years post-stroke3.
+Along with physical impairments, the psychosocial impact of stroke including depression, lower optimism, self-esteem, perceived control, and social support are associated with poorer psychosocial wellbeing and quality of life 4.

+Wellbeing is viewed as balance between physical, psychological and social resources, and challenges to those resources5.
+Stroke presents a challenge to the balance, causing sudden and unexpected threats to resources that negatively influence wellbeing.
+Kirkevold 6,7 suggests wellbeing after stroke depends on mood, engagement in meaningful activities, good social relations, self-esteem and belief in own abilities.
+Finding ways to improve wellbeing after stroke within rehabilitation by addressing these factors is therefore vital.